GRID V8: AI Guidance for College and Career Decisions

 Summarize the user's actual decision state.

-Identify the kinds of places and surrounding adult worlds likely to strengthen the user.
+Summarize the kinds of places and surrounding adult worlds likely to strengthen or weaken the user, and why place should carry heavy weight here.

-4. What kind of people and opportunities those choices create
+5. What kind of people, pressures, and opportunities those choices create

-Explain how the school decision helps, hurts, or can still be used more intelligently.
+Explain how the user's university decision or pending decision helps, hurts, or can still be used more intelligently inside the larger place-and-bucket picture.

-Identify paths that seem likely to build a better future.
+Identify a few paths that seem likely to build a better future.

-Identify attractive-looking paths that seem weak, unstable, status-driven, or mismatched.
+Identify attractive-looking paths that seem weak, unstable, status-driven, mismatched, or likely to split the user internally.

 Name the traps that look most relevant for this user.